x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/mail-flow/mail-flow.md

 - **Transport service on Edge Transport servers**: This service is very similar to the Transport service on Mailbox servers.
 If you have an Edge Transport server installed in the perimeter network, all mail coming from the Internet or going to the Internet flows through the Transport service Edge Transport server.
 This service is described in more detail later in this topic.

-The following diagram shows the relationships among the components in the Exchange 2016 transport pipeline.
+The following diagram shows the relationships among the components in the Exchange transport pipeline.

 > [!NOTE]
-> Although the diagrams in this topic show the components on a single Exchange 2016 server, communication also occurs between those components on different Exchange 2016 servers.
-The only communication that always occurs on the local Exchange 2016 server is between the Mailbox Transport service and the local mailbox database.
+> Although the diagrams in this topic show the components on a single Exchange server, communication also occurs between those components on different Exchange servers.
+The only communication that always occurs on the local Exchange server is between the Mailbox Transport service and the local mailbox database.

-**Overview of the transport pipeline in Exchange 2016**
+**Overview of the transport pipeline in Exchange Server**

 ![Transport pipeline overview diagram](../media/Transport_PipelineOverview.png)